dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/4-Carnival.md

 ```

-## Slot Machine
+## One-Armed Bandit

-This game doesn’t require any user input.
+Write a slot machine game.

 - Generate three random numbers between 1 and 9, including both
 - If all three numbers are the same, print `Jackpot!`
 - If two of the three numbers are the same, print `Winner!`
 - If neither condition is satisfied, print `Better luck next time!`

+There is no required user input.

 There's no skeleton for this program: choose and implement your own methods.
 Give each method a Javadoc-style header and include a header for the entire class, like in the previous problems.